inbo/oscibio/README.md

 ### Build site

-1. Navigate to the website directory: `cd lifewatch-blog`
+1. Navigate to the website directory: `cd lifewatch-website`
 2. Build the site:
     * Locally: `pelican -s settings-local.py` → website is generated in `docs-local/`
     * For the actual website: `pelican -s settings.py` → website is generated in `docs/`